willyfresh/campaign-link-generator/README.md

 The settings file defines the following:

+* the base url (host name)
-* which campaign types are available
+* campaign names available for suggestions
-* the forms under each campaign type
-* the type of response you are looking for
+* internal and external mediums and sources
+* toggles for optional parameters